MohamadHarastani/TemplateLearning/README.md

 ```
 python step4_CreateTetris.py  # with default values should take ~ 1 hour 15 minutes to create 48 simulated volumes (on a basic CPU)
 ```
-Validation: see the output of step 4 by opening some tetris volumes in the folder "tetris", make sure you can see your template in between the distractors.
+Validation: see the output of step 4 by opening some tetris volumes in the folder "tetrises", make sure you can see your template in between the distractors.
 Also, make sure the tetris looks dense!
 - Start the simulation of the data using the physics simulator (Parakeet)
 ```
 python step5_SimulateData.py >> log.txt  # Depending on the speed of your GPU, on a single GPU, this step will take around 17 hours with default values.
 If you have multiple GPUs, the time will be reduce linearly